stephennp/DataStructures-Algorithms-Maths/algorithims/graph/minimum-spanning-tree.md

 ```

 # Kruskal's Algorithm

 - Kruskal’s algorithm is a greedy algorithm to find a minimal spanning tree for a weighted undirected graph
 - Works even with disconnected graphs
 - Steps:

-  - Sort edges
+  - 1. Sort edges
     - Increasing order of weights
     - Can use priority queue
+  - 2. Initialize empty result
+    - Empty set of edges
+    - At end will hold minimum spanning tree
-  - Find shortest edge
+  - 3. Find shortest edge
     - Not currently in result
     - Dequeue from priority queue
-  - Stop
+  - 4. Stop

     - When N-1 edges in result
-    - N = number of vertices in graphe
+    - N = number of vertices in graph

-  - Initialize empty result
-    - Empty set of edges
-    - At end will hold minimum spanning tree
-  - Reject if cycle introduced
+  - 5. Reject if cycle introduced
     - Else add to result set
     - This is a greedy step

+- Algorithm does not consider edges in contiguous order
+- `Benefit`: Works for disconnected graphs too
+- `Drawback`: Intermediate result is not necessarily a tree

+## Complexity

+- Sort : O(E In(E))